We all take time to perform countless tiny tasks every week. What happens when those tasks get so piled up that they become a burden? Let’s find out…

 That's why order management is a tricky task for so many employees.

-If you want to eliminate human error out of the equation, you should try Shopify’s risk analysis tools.
-The tool verifies every order that comes to your dashboard through address verification, IP address check, and other business processes.
+It would be best to try Shopify's risk analysis tools to eliminate human error.
+The tool verifies every order to your dashboard through address verification, IP address check, and other business processes.

 In the video below, you can hear Eric Bandholtz of Beardbrand and Brett Burns explain how they use Shopify Flow to filter out fraudulent orders: